aldwinsantos/aldwinsantos.github.io/essays/Essay:ReflectOnCodingStandards.md

 <img width="900px" class="rounded float-start pe-4" src="https://courses.ics.hawaii.edu/ics314f24/morea/coding-standards/experience-fix-bad-typescript-1.png">

 The image above displays an example of bad typecript code using VSCode.
 After ESLint was installed, VSCode reports thirty-two errors.
 Now compare it to the image below after the errors were fixed.

 <img width="900px" class="rounded float-start pe-4" src="https://courses.ics.hawaii.edu/ics314f24/morea/coding-standards/experience-fix-bad-typescript-3.png">

 With ESLint, we were able to find the errors and easily fix them.
-Also, see how much better and cleaner the code looks compared to the the previous one with the errors and red squiggly lines.
-ESLint does make it easier to spot errors and correcting them has gotten easier.
-This has been our first week working with ESLint and I will be looking forward to the following weeks that we will be using it.
+Also, see how much better and cleaner the code looks compared to the previous one with the errors and red squiggly lines.
+ESLint helps to not only identify errors but also how to fix them.
+This way our code can be more consistent and we can avoid bugs, styling errors, etc. This has been our first week working with ESLint and I will be looking forward to the following weeks that we will be using it.